IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 large range in channel capacity.

-This memo describes Self-Clocked Rate Adaptation for Multimedia version 2 (SCReAMv2), an update to SCReAM congestion control for RTP streams
+This memo describes Self-Clocked Rate Adaptation for Multimedia version 2 (SCReAMv2), an update to SCReAM congestion control for media streams such as RTP
 {{RFC3550}}.
 While SCReAM was originally devised for WebRTC, SCReAM as well as SCReAMv2 can also be used for other applications where congestion control of different type of real-time streams, especially media streams is necessary.
-SCReAM is based on the self-clocking principle of TCP and uses techniques similar to what is used in the rate adaptation algorithm based on Low Extra Delay Background Transport (LEDBAT) {{RFC6817}}.
+SCReAM is based on the self-clocking principle of TCP and uses estimates the forward queue delay in the same way as Low Extra Delay Background Transport (LEDBAT) {{RFC6817}}.

 SCReAMv2 is not entirely self-clocked as it augments self-clocking with pacing